 The DISFA database provides spontaneous facial videos from 27 subjects.
-Intensities ranging from zero to five are labeled for each AU.
-In total, there are about 130,000 valid samples.
-In the work, eight AUs are considered like most related works, i.e., 1, 2, 4, 6, 9, 12, 25, and 26.
-Each AU with an intensity equal to or greater than 2 is viewed as active.
+Each AU includes an intensity label ranging from zero to five.
+In total, there are approximately 130,000 valid samples.
+We consider the same eight AUs that most related works study, i.e., 1, 2, 4, 6, 9, 12, 25, and 26.
+An AU with an intensity greater than or equal to two is considered active.

-In order to compare with recent works under the same conditions, we conduct 3-fold subject-independent cross validation on the BP4D and DISFA databases.
-Several ablation experiments are conducted.
-The first, named CRM, leverages the region feature extraction component and the map layer to extract AU-specific representations.
-AUs are predicted by training a set of classifiers from the AU representations.
-The second, named CRMEa, leverages the region feature extraction component, the map layer, and the AU relation encoder Ea to perform AU recognition.
-The third, named CRMEaDa, leverages the region feature extraction and the AU relation learning components to encode AU patterns, and utilizes AU predicting component to predict AUs from the encoded AU patterns.
-The fourth, CRErM, leverages the region feature exaction and region relation learning components to learn region patterns, and learns AU-specific representations by map layer to predict AUs.
-The fifth, CRErDa, leverages the region feature exaction and region relation learning components to learn region patterns, and predicts AUs by AU predicting component.
-The sixth, CRMEaEr, jointly trains the region feature exaction, AU relation learning, and region relation learning components.
-AUs are predicted from the outputs of AU relation learning components.
-Our method considers all of the components.
+To perform the comparison with recent studies under the same conditions, we conduct a three-fold subject-independent cross validation on the BP4D and DISFA databases.
+We conduct several ablation experiments.
+CRM leverages the region feature extraction component and the map layer to extract AU-specific representations.
+The AUs are predicted by training a set of classifiers from the AU representations.
+CRMEa leverages the region feature extraction component, the map layer, and the AU relation encoder Ea to perform AU recognition.
+CRMEaDa leverages the region feature extraction and the AU relation learning components to encode AU patterns (thereby including the map layer and Ea), and uses the AU prediction component (Da) to predict AUs from the encoded AU patterns.
+CRErM leverages the region feature exaction and region relation learning component (Er) to learn region patterns, and learns AU-specific representations using the map layer, to predict AUs.
+CRErDa leverages the region feature exaction and Er components to learn region patterns, and predicts AUs using Da.
+CRMEaEr jointly trains the region feature exaction, AU relation learning, and region relation learning components.
+The AUs are predicted from the outputs of the AU relation learning components.
+Our method considers all of the components together.
 Table 2 shows the conditions of the ablation studies.
-We adopt frame-based F1 score to assess AU recognition.
+We use the frame-based F1 score to assess AU recognition.